-SUPPORT THE STUDENTS BY ...
+SUPPORT THE STUDENTS BY...

-- Reading all electronic and paper communications which are sent home in order to learn as much as possible how to support your child(ren).
-This includes accessing Manage Bac. - Supporting the school's participation in domestic and international sports and events associations by occasionally providing homestay places for visiting students.
+• Reading all electronic and paper communications which are sent home in order to learn as much as possible how to support your child(ren).
+This includes accessing messages and announcements posted on grade and class pages on ManageBac.

+- Supporting the school's participation in domestic and international sports and events associations by occasionally providing homestay places for visiting students.
 This is particularly important if you child(ren) are selected to represent the school in these events - Taking advantage of opportunities made available to parents for involvement in parent groups, and participation in school events and programs; - playing an active role in monitoring my child(ren)'s screen time and online behavior